Dispatch (video game): Plot

 With Chase hospitalized, the majority of the Z-Team votes to cut Invisigal.
-She later admits to Robert that she was the one who planted the bomb, having previously worked for Shroud and the Red Ring before joining the Phoenix Program.
-Robert is later captured by Shroud and the cut Z-Team member.
+She admits to Robert that she was the one who planted the bomb on Robert's mech suit, having previously worked for Shroud and the Red Ring before joining the Phoenix Program.
+Robert is captured by Shroud and the cut Z-Team member.
 Shroud reveals Invisigal hid the Astral Pulse from both of them and tortures Robert in a failed attempt at locating it.
-Blazer rescues Robert, but the Red Ring launches an assault on Los Angeles.
+Blazer rescues Robert, but the Red Ring retaliates by launching an assault on Los Angeles.

-As the Z-Team and SDN fight back, Shroud leads a Red Ring detachment in attacking SDN's Torrance call center.
+As the Z-Team and SDN fight back, Shroud leads a Red Ring detachment in attacking SDN's call center.
 Royd captures Invisigal and retrieves the Astral Pulse, allowing Robert to join the fight as Mecha Man while Blazer gives her amulet, the source of her powers, to Chase to revive him and help them further.
 Robert, Chase, Blazer, and the Z-Team defeat the Red Ring, but Shroud takes Robert's dog Beef hostage, forcing Robert to surrender.

 If the player decided to trust Invisigal throughout the series despite her actions, she will take a bullet for Robert, who beats Shroud into submission before either killing or sparing him.
 Invisigal is subsequently welcomed back into the Z-Team.
-If the player did not trust Invisigal however, she will kill Shroud, take his mask, and abandon Robert and the Z-Team.
 If Robert killed Shroud, he is suspended pending an investigation, though Blazer and Chase do not hold it against him.
+If the player repeatedly chose not to trust Invisigal however, she will kill Shroud, take his mask, and abandon Robert and the Z-Team.

-Regardless of the choices made, the Red Ring is defeated and arrested, while the Z-Team is hailed as heroes and the Torrance branch undergoes repairs.
+Regardless of the choices made, the game ends with the Red Ring getting defeated and arrested, the cut Z-Team member being either forgiven or sent to prison, and the Z-Team hailed as heroes while the SDN branch undergoes repairs.

 Cast and characters

 Main

-Aaron Paul, Laura Bailey, Erin Yvette, and Jeffrey Wright voice Robert / Mecha Man, Courtney / Invisigal, Mandy / Blonde Blazer, and Chase / Track Star respectively.
+Clockwise from top left: Aaron Paul, Laura Bailey, Jeffrey Wright, and Erin Yvette, voice Robert / Mecha Man, Courtney / Invisigal, Chase / Track Star, and Mandy / Blonde Blazer, respectively.